lagoshny/ngx-hateoas-client/projects/ngx-hateoas-client/README.md

 ### @HateoasResource
 `@HateoasResource` decorator use to register your `Resource` classes in `hateoas-client` with passed `resourceName` as decorator's param.

-- `resourceName` should be equals to the server-side resource name that uses to represent self resource link.
+- `resourceName`: `string` should be equals to the server-side resource name that uses to represent self resource link.
+- `options`: `ResourceOption` additional resource options.
+Find more about these options [here]().

+#### resourceName
+Using to specify resource name.

 For example, you need to work with `Shop`resource: